crash1115/crash-rolls-5e/README.md

 - Holding `Skip Dialog` will skip the dialog when the below settings are off, and show it when the below settings are on (basically just inverts the set behavior)

 ### Skip Attack Dialogs
-- Skips the advantage/disadvantage/bonus dialog when rolling attacks.
+- Skips the advantage/disadvantage/bonus dialog when rolling attacks, either from an item or buttons in chat cards.
 - Ex: Longsword, Eldritch Blast, Scorching Ray

 ### Skip Damage Dialogs
-- Skips the damage configuration dialog when rolling damage.
+- Skips the damage configuration dialog when rolling damage, either from an item or buttons in chat cards.
 - Ex: Longsword, Sneak Attack, Fireball

 ### Skip Ability Check Dialogs
-- Skips the advantage/disadvantage dialog when making skill checks, either from a character sheet or buttons in chat cards.
+- Skips the advantage/disadvantage dialog when making ability checks, either from a character sheet or buttons in chat cards.
 - Ex: Intelligence Check

 ### Skip Saving Throw Dialogs
-- Skips the advantage/disadvantage dialog when making skill checks, either from a character sheet or buttons in chat cards.
+- Skips the advantage/disadvantage dialog when making saves or death saves, either from a character sheet or buttons in chat cards.
 - Ex: Dexterity Saving Throw, Death Saving Throw

 ### Skip Skill Check Dialogs